 The inclusion of the RETAIN statement, however, means that BMI of 18.5 and 25 will be assigned to a category and they are assigned the value of “Category” that was retained from the previous data step iteration. which is “Underweight” where instead we might have expected a missing value.

-This has lead to erroneous results.
+This has led to erroneous results.

 Of course, the above error would be corrected by updating the second IF condition as –

-else if (bmi >= 18.5) AND (bmi < 25) then, but this is only a simple case; with several levels of IF conditions and variable assignments in a single data step it’s likely possible to have misleading results, especially if you rely on missing values for OUTPUT statements or WHERE conditions later in the code.
+else if (bmi >= 18.5) AND (bmi < 25) then, but this is only a simple case; with several levels of IF conditions and variable assignments in a single data step, it’s likely possible to have misleading results, especially if you rely on missing values for OUTPUT statements or WHERE conditions later in the code.

 The FORMAT statement is another alternative to reorder variables in a SAS dataset.
-Place the format statement before the SET statement and followed by a variable list (no formats need be specified), and SAS will arrange columns in the dataset.
+Place the format statement before the SET statement and follow by a variable list (no formats need be specified), and SAS will arrange columns in the dataset.

 [ You might also like: 6 methods to reorder Variables in SAS Data Set].